sit/wrkb/kb/champions/yone.md

 ---
 abilities:
 - description: 'Steel and Spirit : Every other attack deals 50% of the attack''s damage as magic damage instead.
-Intent : Yone''s Critical Rate is doubled, but his Critical Strikes deal 20% less damage.
-Yone converts Critical Rate above 100% into Attack Damage at a rate of 0.4 Attack Damage per 1% Critical Rate.'
+Intent : Yone''s Critical Rate is doubled.
+Yone converts Critical Rate above 100% into Attack Damage at a rate of 0.6 Attack Damage per 1% Critical Rate.'
   name: Way of the Hunter
   slot: P
 - cooldowns: